Soumeh-zz/Principality-Next/docs/cog.md

 # pyproject.toml

-A [PEP 621](https://peps.python.org/pep-0621/) compatible project file, required to store your project's metadata, such as the display name, description, or version.
+A [PEP 621](https://peps.python.org/pep-0621/) compatible project file, required to store the cog's metadata, such as the display name, description, or version.

 ### Example File